celesterobinson/bounty-hunter/README.md

 ## Objective

 Build a full stack CRUD APP.
-The user should be able to get, add, update and delete each individual bounty.
+The user should be able to create, read, update and delete bounties.
 When the app loads, it should automatically make a request to my server to ```GET``` a list of all existing bounties from my database.
 The main focus for this project was the backend.
-I built the frontend using React/Redux and the server and the database using Express, MongoDB, and Mongoose.
+I built the frontend using React/Redux and the server and the database using Node.js, Express, MongoDB, and Mongoose.

 ### Web View
 ![Web View](screenshots/web-view.png)